Human Cognition in Machines: A Unified Perspective of World Models: Video World Models

-enforcing causality through masked attention and rolling context windows~\cite{zhu2025astra,casualforcing,durante2026videoweave}.
+conditioning each prediction on previously generated states.
+This enforces causality through masked attention, recurrent state updates, or rolling context windows~\cite{zhu2025astra,casualforcing,durante2026videoweave}.
 Reasoning in this paradigm emerges as a chain of locally consistent transitions, though compounding error over long horizons remains a central challenge.